Non-EU Postgraduate Taught FAQ 2020

 What if my programme is not listed?

-If you hold an offer for a programme not currently listed as an “On Time / Online” course, you can speak to the International Office about any alternative programmes that might be suitable for you.
+If you hold an offer for a programme not currently listed as an “On Line / On Time” or in Hybrid mode course, you can speak to the International Office about any alternative programmes that might be suitable for you.
 Alternatively, we will be happy to defer your accepted conditional or full offer to October 2021.
 If you choose to defer, you will need to contact us, so we can process your deferral.
 Please also make sure to check back as some programmes may still be added to the list.

-On successful completion, will my “On Time / Online” qualification be recognised internationally?
+On successful completion, will my “On Line/ On Time” or Hybrid qualification be recognised internationally?

 Yes, all DCU Programmes are recognised both nationally and internationally.